danielroe/roe.dev/content/blog/dont-be-nice.md

 Don't be nice.

-Not many people know that the word 'nice' came from the Latin 'nescio,' meaning 'I don't know.'
+Not many people know that the word 'nice' came from the Latin 'nescius,' meaning 'unaware.'
 Words don't necessarily mean the same thing they did originally, but somehow, I think that _is_ a little bit of what it is to be nice.
 You pull your own opinion back &ndash; to make space for other people.

 But sometimes you shouldn't be nice.